oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 upper and lower bounds, respectively, on the number of hot compilations. `--hot-percentile` is the percentile of the execution period taken up by hot compilations.
 Read the section about hot compilations for more information.

+The flag `--optimization-context-tree` enables the optimization-context tree.
+The optimization-context tree visualizes optimizations in their inlining context and replaces the inlining and optimization tree.
+Read the separate section about the optimization-context tree to learn more.

 ## Hot compilation units

 Proftool collects samples the number of cycles spent executing each compilation unit.
 The tool marks some of